The Compliance and Accounting Demands Facing NJ Non-Profits

 Form 990 — the annual information return filed by most tax-exempt organizations — is a uniquely public document.
 Unlike a for-profit tax return, the Form 990 is publicly available and is scrutinized by donors, grant-makers, watchdog organizations, journalists, and potential board members.
 A well-prepared Form 990 tells a coherent story about the organization's mission, its programs, its governance, and its financial health.
 A poorly prepared Form 990 raises questions and can undermine donor confidence or jeopardize grant relationships.

 The filing deadline for Form 990 is the 15th day of the fifth month after the organization's fiscal year end.
 An automatic six-month extension is available but must be filed timely.
-Organizations that fail to file for three consecutive years automatically lose their tax-exempt status — a provision that has affected thousands of small non-profits in New Jersey that lost track of their filing obligations.
+Organizations that fail to file for three consecutive years automatically lose their tax-exempt status.
+This provision has affected thousands of small NJ non-profits that lost track of their filing deadlines.

 Unrelated Business Income Tax (UBIT)